April 19, 2021

 ATLANTA — The Forum for Theological Exploration (FTE) has selected 16 scholars of color to receive support for their PhD or ThD program in religion, theological studies, or biblical studies.

-This year, 30 students of color across 17 institutions were selected to receive fellowships to support their PhD or ThD program in religion, theological studies or biblical studies.
-Students in this class will either receive the Fellowship for Doctoral Students of African Descent or the Fellowship for Latino/a, Asian and First Nations Doctoral Students.
-Each Fellow will receive a living stipend up to $25,000 to help further their studies beyond the coursework stage.
+Students will either receive the Fellowship for Doctoral Students of African Descent or the Fellowship for Latino/a, Asian and First Nations Doctoral Students.
+Each Fellow will be awarded a living stipend up to $25,000 to help further their studies beyond the coursework stage.

-As part of the fellowship award, Fellows will have the opportunity to attend the 2018 FTE Forum for Theological Educators, held November 14-16, in Denver, Colorado, prior to the annual meetings of the American Academy of Religion and Society of Biblical Literature.
-The Forum will provide opportunities for networking, professional development, vocational exploration and mentoring.
+As part of the fellowship award, Fellows will have the opportunity to attend FTE’s 2021 Virtual Forum for Theological Educators.
+The Forum will provide opportunities for networking, professional development, vocational exploration, and mentoring.

 In addition to its fellowships for dissertation stage doctoral students, FTE provides professional development opportunities for PhD and ThD students in the first two years of their studies.
 FTE developed these doctoral initiatives to help accelerate the completion of doctoral degrees among students of color and to foster diversity in the academy across North America.